jundalisay/spblist/content/en/research/paracelsus/dictionary/c.md

 Cydar is Iupiter.

-Cyphantum is a distillatory vessell, or the Art it selfe.
+Cyphantum is a distillatory vessell, or the Art it self.